orta/relay/website/spec/Connections.md

 those types.
 Notably, this field *cannot* return a list.

 NOTE The naming echoes that of the "Node" interface and "node" root field as described in a later section of this spec.
-Relay can perform certain optimizations if this field returns an object that implements `Node`, however, this is not a strict requirement for use of Relay.
+Spec-compliant clients can perform certain optimizations if this field returns an object that implements `Node`, however, this is not a strict requirement for conforming.

 ### Cursor